si2-urssi/berkeley_workshop/agenda.md

 ==============

-On Tuesday and Wednesday the workshop will be held at the[Chevron room](http://ihouse.berkeley.edu/events/venues.php), and Thursday will be Sproul and Golub (Home) roome, both located in  the
+On Tuesday and Wednesday the workshop will be held at the[Chevron room](http://ihouse.berkeley.edu/events/venues.php), and Thursday will be in the Sproul and Golub (Home) rooms, both located in  the
 <a href="https://goo.gl/maps/yw3cEcGcBPo">Berkeley International
 house</a>.
 Address is 2299 Piedmont Ave Berkeley, CA 94720.
 The entrance to the workshop is just on the left side of the main I house entrance